 Jump to section:

 What does grief feel like?
-There are so many emotional symptoms of grief and they tend to come in waves.
+There are so many emotional grief symptoms and they tend to come in waves.
 One day you might be feeling terribly lonely, and the next you could be overcome with anger at the unfairness of it all.

 These are just some of the emotions you may experience…